 How Do I Suspend Car Insurance Coverage from The Hartford?

-Some states require a written request for suspension.
-These include: AL, CT, DE, ID, MI, MN, MO, ND, NH and NJ.
+Be aware that each policy is unique and may have different requirements.
+For example, some states require a written request for suspension.
+These include: AL, CT, DE, ID, MI, MN, MO, ND, NH, NJ and WV.

 Are There Any States That Don’t Allow Me To Suspend Coverage?

-Suspension of coverage is not allowed in HI, KS and WV.
+Suspension of coverage is not allowed in HI and KS.

 What Happens If I Need a Rental Car?